ahbernhardt/drum-machine/README.md

 ## Objective

-- [x] Build a [CodePen.io](https://codepen.io) app that is functionally similar to this: <https://codepen.io/freeCodeCamp/full/MJyNMd>.
+Build a [CodePen.io](https://codepen.io) app or other frontend framework that is functionally similar to this: <https://codepen.io/freeCodeCamp/full/MJyNMd>.

-- [x] Fulfill the below user stories and get all the tests to pass.
-Give it your own personal style.

-## User stories
+### User stories

 - [x] Should be able to see an outer container with a corresponding `id="drum-machine"` that contains all other elements.